This article will show you how to apply proven strategies to grow your B2B sales and revenue.

 Search engine optimization is the process of making your web pages visible to people who use search engines.
 Now, B2B SEO entails reaching professionals and businesses via search engines.

-When examining B2B SEO, there are major categories of SEO that should be considered, these are On-Page SEO, Off-Page SEO, and Technical SEO.
+When planning a B2B SEO strategy, there are 3 major categories of SEO that should be considered: On-Page SEO, Off-Page SEO, and Technical SEO.
 These are the three pillars of SEO, no matter the size of your business or the vertical you operate in.

 a).
 On-Page SEO has to do with the content and everything else that goes into making a particular page rank.